creationix/js-git/specs/temp-storage.md

 ## load(name) -> stream

 Load back a saved store.
-If it's not there, wait for it to be there.
+If it's not there, wait for it to be there before emitting events on the stream.

 ## clear() -> continuable